saeyslab/iidx/README.md

 - by specifying the path to a WSP (FlowJo workspace) file from which a transfomration can be extracted (set `tf` to `NULL` and specify path to the WSP file in `fname_wsp`)
 - using a generic R function to apply directly to expression data (*e.g.*, `function(x) arcsinh(x/120)`)
 - using a string descriptor:
-	- `'logicle'`: for which a *linearisation width* ($w$) co-factor needs to be specified as `tf_cofactor`, or
+	- `'logicle'`: for which a *linearisation width* (`w`) co-factor needs to be specified as `tf_cofactor`, or
-	- `'arcsinh'`: for which a $b$ co-factor (as in $x\leftarrow \mathrm{asinh}(x/b)$) needs to be specified as `tf_cofactor`
+	- `'arcsinh'`: for which a $b$ co-factor (as in `x <- asinh(x/b)`) needs to be specified as `tf_cofactor`

 Channels that should not be transformed (*e.g.*, forward-scatter and side-scatter in flow data) must be specified in `notrans`.

 **Minimum and maximum bounds for the transformed signal should be specified (in `signal_limits`); any signal outside of the range is trimmed (removed).**

-> [!WARNING]
+> [!TIP]
 > If a WSP file is specified for extracting a transformation function (in `fname_wsp`), a path `fpath_fcs_ref` to a directory with a single 'reference' FCS file is also needed: this is one of the FCS files contained in the corresponding FlowJo workspace.
-The reference FCS path is needed for [*CytoML*](https://www.bioconductor.org/packages/release/bioc/html/CytoML.html) to successfully parse the WSP file.
-Pointing to the directory with all inputs FCS files is discouraged, as it can make the parsing extremely slow.
+The reference FCS path is needed for [*CytoML*](https://www.bioconductor.org/packages/release/bioc/html/CytoML.html) to successfully parse the WSP file. **Pointing to the directory with all inputs FCS files here is discouraged**, as it can make the parsing extremely slow.

 **Channel-marker pairs must be specified (in `channels`), and markers categorised as *lineage* or *state* (via `idcs_channels_lineage` and `idcs_channels_state`).**
 It must be possible to match the specified channel names to those in the input FCS files.
 Marker names can be modified.

-> [!NOTE]
+> [!IMPORTANT]
 > **Lineage markers** are assumed to have stable expression levels, and as such to define cell subsets in gating or clustering. **State markers** are assumed to define more transient cell states within subsets, and as such can be used to detect phenotype shifts based on a chosen sample-level condition downstream.

-> [!WARNING]
-> The panel of antibodies and protein markers used is assumed to be the same across all samples.
-If one or more channel names are incorrect in one or more FCS files, or redundant channels are present in some files, this can be corrected ad hoc (via `channels_rename` and `channels_remove`).
+**The panel of antibodies and protein markers used is assumed to be the same across all samples.** If one or more channel names are incorrect in one or more FCS files, or redundant channels are present in some files, this can be corrected ad hoc (via `channels_rename` and `channels_remove`).
 Forward and side scatter should not be included among lineage or state markers.

 **An unstained FCS file per each batch, if available, can be provided to determine background noise (via `fpath_fcs_unstained`), so as to filter results by signal robustness downstream.**
 The unstained FCS files are named according to their batch (*e.g.*, `Batch5.fcs`, `Batch12.fcs`).